-DIY Ottoman Slipcover — From a THROW RUG!
+DIY Super Easy Ottoman Slipcover: From a THROW RUG!

 I PROMISE, this DIY Ottoman Slipcover is the perfect, absolutely perfect, “sewing” project for the non-sewer!!!!!

 For sewing, you will need a large-ish needle, upholstery thread and scissors.
-And that is it — pinky swear!!!!
+And that is it!!!
+No sewing machine.
+No rotary cutter.
+No zipper foot and all the other accoutrements — pinky swear!!!!

 And NO sewing experience!
 Deep breath — you can do this!!!!

-faded drenched, slipcover?
 Here’s the battle worn bench.
+Our starting point.

 I picked up a pair at an auction at the University in our home town for $2!!!
-NOTE: since this came from the Student Union, it is built to last!
+NOTE: since they came from the Student Union, they are built to last!

-Yep, only bidder on these “beauties”!
-I couldn’t believe no one else saw their potential. ?
+Yep, I was the only bidder on these “beauties”!
+I couldn’t believe no one else saw their potential!?!?!

 But a rug would be sooo perfect for us.
 We are a casual family — like feet (furry and otherwise) up and on the furniture kinda casual.